-How is the routers used in home network?
+How are the routers used in the home network?

-Our home router has become an internal part of global communication footmark when the use of the Internet has developed to contain home-based telework, entertainment, personal financial management, social network, school work, and businesses.
-Router facilitates the broadened connection.
-Almost all these devices are pre-configured in the company that those made and are plug and play for immediate use.
-After installing a router at home, people frequently connect directly to the world wide web without conducting any additional configuration.
-People might be reluctant to enhance safeguard configurations because those configurations may seem bit difficult or people are unwilling to spend more time with these advanced configuration settings.
+Our home router has become an internal part of the global communication footmark when the use of the Internet has developed to contain home-based telework, entertainment, personal financial management, social networks, school work, and businesses.
+The router facilitates the broadened connection.
+Almost all these devices are pre-configured by the company that made them and are plug-and-play for immediate use.
+After installing a router at home, people frequently connect directly to the World Wide Web without conducting any additional configuration.
+People might be reluctant to enhance safeguard configurations because those configurations may seem a bit difficult or people are unwilling to spend more time with these advanced configuration settings.

 Wired or Wireless?

 Wired LANs: Interconnect two or more routers via ethernet (RJ 45) cables.
-These LANs usually get use centralized devices like switches, routers, and hubs (not using these days) when it needs connection among a huge number of PCs.
-Wireless LANs: Interconnect two or more routers through the air.
+These LANs usually use centralized devices like switches, routers, and hubs (not used these days) when they need connection among a huge number of PCs.
+Wireless LANs: Interconnect two or more routers through the Wi-Fi.
 The infrastructure shall be either AD-hoc mode or infrastructure mode.
-Both wireless and wired are having their own disadvantages and advantages.
-Wireless LANs is the current trend due to few reasons:
+Both wireless and wired have their own disadvantages and advantages.
+Wireless LANs are the current trend due to a few reasons:

 - Mobility support

 - Ease of installation

 Why wireless LANs are more vulnerable than wired LANs?